 // [ 0, 128, 255 ]

-The I/O functions are implemented with callbacks, but can all be used with util.promisify()
+The I/O functions are implemented with callbacks, but can all be used with util.promisify() if you prefer to use Promises instead.

 See the documentation for examples.